Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Frequently Asked Questions

-No, tuna is often seared quickly, while salmon is typically baked, grilled, or poached due to their unique textures and flavors.
+No, tuna is often seared quickly, while salmon is baked or poached, though both work well in this loaf.

-Yes, salmon substitutes well for tuna, offering similar protein and omega-3 benefits with a milder flavor.
+Yes, salmon offers similar protein (~20g per serving) and omega-3 benefits with a richer flavor.

 Conclusion